-For our 15 year anniversary we decided Bora Bora was the place.
+For our 15 year anniversary we decided Bora Bora was the place we wanted to visit.
 It was on both of our bucket lists.
 Bora Bora is not the easiest place to get to nor is it affordable.
 This trip took some time, budgeting, and careful planning to make it work.
-Below, I will tell you how we were able to have our dream vacation and still stay on a budget.
+But we did it.
+We were able to visit Bora Bora on a budget.
+Below, I will tell you how we were able to have our dream vacation and not break the bank.

 Our main flight was from Los Angeles to Papeete, Tahiti, and for this leg of the trip airline miles were our friend.
 We are both members of the American Airlines frequent flyer program which happens to partner with Air Tahiti Nui.
 In the years leading up to our trip I bought everything with my American airlines credit card and racked up the miles.
 I was able to book our tickets nonstop using only miles.
 We booked an inexpensive Southwest flight from San Jose to Los Angeles where we then caught our flight onward.
 Once we landed in Tahiti at 4am local time, we took a ferry across to the Island of Moorea.
 After 9 hours on a plane it was pretty refreshing to watch the sunrise from the deck of a boat in the south pacific.
 A balmy ocean breeze is one of the best cures for jet lag!